StephenGunn/directus-typeforge/DEVELOPMENT.md

 - Handles cleanup automatically
 - Some type assertions are used with TODO markers for future improvement
 - System fields are defined separately for maintainability

+## Known Issues

+- Diretus does not provide an identifier for system fields, so they are hardcoded
+- JSON repeaters are not yet supported and return an unknown type